oneturkmen/ultimate-blog/README.md

 # Ultimate Blog
 Blog for Ultimate Frisbee players at AUBG.
 Created for learning & experimenting purposes.
 Probably, I will change the audience and the website itself (from blog -> to something else) soon (no earlier than mid-May).

+## Warning!
+You need to set up your own email credentials, from which email notifications will be sent.
+You can also do that via specifying user environment (PROCESS.ENV, *not present in this project YET*) Please check in 'models/email.js'

 ## Installation
 1. Fork/Download it.
 2. npm install & start